raketbizdev/node-aws-acm/README.md

 - [AWS SDK for JavaScript in Node.js Documentation:](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/welcome.html) Official documentation for the AWS SDK for JavaScript, including usage examples, best practices, and API reference.
 - [AWS Certificate Manager (ACM) Documentation:](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) Official documentation for AWS Certificate Manager, covering topics such as requesting and managing SSL/TLS certificates, certificate renewal, and domain validation.
   These resources will provide you with in-depth information about using the AWS SDK for JavaScript and working with the AWS Certificate Manager.

+## Changelog

+Refer to the CHANGELOG.md file for the list of changes and updates.

 ## License